Lu Xun: Legacy

 Lu Xun was also a leader of the Woodcut Movement in China (1930–1950) and widely recognized as a pioneer of the rise of the woodcut print in China.
-After encountering new printmaking techniques in Japan, Lu embraced the art form, envisioning it as a medium to promote social change and "an alternative socialist road to art."
+After encountering new printmaking techniques in Japan, Lu Xun embraced the art form, envisioning it as a medium to promote social change and "an alternative socialist road to art."
 Through writings, lectures, and woodcut print publications, Lu Xun was instrumental in inspiring a generation in China towards the black-and-white woodcut.